Location: Derech Yafo (Jaffa Road) at Shlomtzion HaMalka, Jerusalem, Israel

 Operator of Vehicle: Massachusetts Bay Transit Authority

-For more photos of the MBTA Green Line, please click here.
+For more photos of the MBTA Orange Line, please click here.

 Operator of Vehicle: MTA New York City Transit